bsccf/Uni-notes/Mathematics for Engineering and the Environment/10U Matrices 3/matrix rank.md

 ## Matrix rank
 Note that everything on this page only applies to [[square matrix|square matrices]].

-There are some funkey definitions but just go with: "the number of rows that contain things other than zero once the matrix is in [[matrix echelon form]]"
+There are some funkey definitions but just go with: "the number of rows that contain things other than zero once the matrix is in [[matrix in echelon form]]"

 This is a rank 4 matrix:
 $$\begin{align*}